snltd/SexyMF/README.md

 use this option to operate on NGZs if it is available.

-To be able to view the states, properties, and log files of services in an NGZ from the global using the '-z' flag, the SexyMF user requires the `file_dac_read` and `file_dac_search` privileges.
+To be able to view the states, properties, and log files of services in an NGZ from the global using the `-z` flag, the SexyMF user requires the `file_dac_read` and `file_dac_search` privileges.
 Don't enable these unless you are fully aware of what they mean and accept any consequences.
 With these privileges, the SexyMF user will be able to read ANY file on the host!